azusa-dom/FINAL_AS/docs/academic/research_paper.md

 ### 3.1 Baseline Characteristics of the Clinical Cohort

-Among the 4,254 eligible encounters, 851 (20%) carried a reference-standard diagnosis of ankylosing spondylitis (AS) and 3,403 (80%) served as disease controls.
+Among the 4,254 eligible encounters (derived from original ~10,000 samples), 851 (20%) carried a reference-standard diagnosis of ankylosing spondylitis (AS) and 3,403 (80%) served as disease controls.
+The final balanced training set comprised 1,702 samples (851 AS + 851 controls) after undersampling and SMOTE augmentation.

 **Key Demographic and Laboratory Variables**: